“Where The Wild Things Are” by Maurice Sendak is the picture book that changed picture books forever.

 Picture books are filled with pictures that show an action just before it reaches its climax.
 In Where The Wild Things Are, we see Max’s hammer about to hit the nail, Max in midair about to land on the dog, Max’s foot in midair about to stamp the ground.
 The few pictures showing Max with both feet planted firmly on the ground are the least energetic ones in the book; they either suggest that he is resting or else give him a strong, stable position of authority.

-Shading to Convey Energy
+Shading to Convey Energy In Where The Wild Things Are

 In Wild Things, Sendak implies various levels of energy by using two different sorts of shading.
 In the pictures of Max making mischief at the beginning of the book, the shading on the figure of Max is composed of hatching, disconnected lines all in the same direction, but the rest of the picture is shaded with crosshatching, which creates numerous small, enclosed, stable squares.
 The crosshatching holds the objects down; Max is clearly in motion, while nothing else is.
 As the forest grows in Max’s room and he calms down, his shading comes to consist of more crosshatching.
 Later in the book, during the wild rumpus, all the shading but that on Max is crosshatching, and he becomes more filled with crosshatching as the sequence goes on.
 That helps create a curious dreamlike stasis even in spirt of the exuberant action in these pictures.